 News and Views

-The COVID-19 pandemic challenged – and continues to challenge – the creative and culture economies in Europe, including the film and audiovisual sector.
-The effects have been felt in different way across the value chain – in some instances boosting specific distribution channels, but also challenging the fundamental processes of content development, financing, production, and release patterns with a resulting impact on recoupment opportunities.
+The COVID-19 pandemic challenged the creative and culture economies in Europe, including the film and audiovisual sector.
+The effects have been felt - and continues to be felt - in different way across the value chain.
+In some instances, it has boosted specific distribution channels, but also challenged the fundamental processes of content development, financing, production, and release patterns with a resulting impact on recoupment opportunities.
 The film and audiovisual sector experienced a 26% drop in turnover over the period 2019/2020 according to research by EY, co-sponsored by the IVF, and was further challenged by new and increased levels of piracy activities.

 May 24, 2022: Film sector celebrates the art of cinema at the 75th Cannes Film Festival and Cannes Film Market, reiterating the fundamental components for a successful future creative and film business ecosystem.